 Aristotelian Universe (4th Century BC)

-The next one in the line of my Top 6 obsolete cosmological theories of the universe is Aristotelian universe.
-In Aristotle model of the universe, earth is the center of the universe, and all the stars, planets, sun, and all the heavenly bodies revolve around the earth.
+The next one in the line of my Top 6 obsolete cosmological theories of the universe is the Aristotelian universe.
+In Aristotle’s model of the universe, the earth is the center of the universe, and all the stars, planets, sun, and all heavenly bodies revolve around the earth.

 In Aristotelian philosophy, everything was made up of Five fundamental classical elements i.e earth, water, air, fire, and aether.

-Well, to define his cosmological model of the universe, Aristotle divided his universe into two distinct spheres i.e terrestrial sphere and celestial sphere.
+Well, to define his cosmological model of the universe, Aristotle divided his universe into two distinct spheres i.e terrestrial sphere and the celestial sphere.
 The terrestrial sphere lies below the sphere of the moon and the celestial sphere lies above the sphere of the moon.

 Aristotle believed that the terrestrial sphere is primarily made up of Earth, water, air, and fire.
-In Aristotelian view, the four classical elements of the terrestrial sphere are corruptable.
+In the Aristotelian view, the four classical elements of the terrestrial sphere are corruptable.
 Meaning they can change or transform into one another; not to forget there are some rules of the transformation.
 Meaning they can only transform into elements they share a property.
 And moreover that, according to Aristotelian philosophy; only in the terrestrial sphere; humans can live and evolve.

-Now, if I talk about the celestial sphere, in Aristotle model of the universe, the celestial sphere was solely composed of Aether only.
+Now, if I talk about the celestial sphere, in Aristotle’s model of the universe, the celestial sphere was solely composed of Aether only.
 The existence of the Aether or so-called fifth being was rejected by the evidence shown in the Michelson-Morley experiment and Albert Einstein himself.